rdevaul/yapCAD/README.md

 What does that buy you?
-It means that under the hood, **yapCAD** uses the same type of geometry engine that advanced CAD and GPU-based rendering systems use, and should allow for a wide range of computational geomety systems, possibly hardware-accelerated, to be built on top of it.
+It means that under the hood, **yapCAD** uses the same type of geometry engine that advanced CAD and GPU-based rendering systems use, and should allow for a wide range of computational geometry systems, possibly hardware-accelerated, to be built on top of it.

 The good news is that you don't need to know about homogeneous